rgknp/AIDayLabs/lab03.0-bootcamp-pre-requisites/0_README.md

  -  A Microsoft Azure account where you can create resources, including Application Insights.
 This could be an organization account, an MSDN subscription account, a Trial Account, or an account provided by your company.
  -  A Microsoft Azure Machine Learning Experimentation and Model Management Account.
- -  A Windows laptop on which you can install software **OR** any machine with **Remote Desktop Connection** so that you can access a remote Windows Data Science Virtual Machine (Note: a **v3** type VM is required to leverage Docker if you chose an Azure DSVM, and this is officially not yet supported).
+ -  A Windows (or Mac) machine on which you can install software, and which can run docker.
+In order to accomplish the steps below, this machine must have Docker and Azure Machine Learning installed on it.
+This machine **can** be a virtual machine hosted in Azure (e.g. a Windows DSVM), but creating such a VM that appropriately runs docker is non-trivial, and is not officially supported.

 ##  Setting up your environment